cardboard-iguana/cardboard-iguana.com/log/2021-09-28-tryhackme-complete-beginner.md

 The --script flag can also be given one or more (comma separated) script names to run.
 The --script-args flag can be used to pass arguments to scripts (again, comma separated).
 Arguments passed in this way are specified using a SCRIPT.ARGUMENT format (e.g., http-put.url).

 Most scripts have (brief!) help messages accessible via --script-help.
-Nmap’s online documentation is generally *much* more complete, however.
+Nmap's online documentation is generally *much* more complete, however.

 * [Nmap Scripting Engine Documentation](https://nmap.org/nsedoc/)